 Classes of buildings Class 1 Class 1a A single dwelling being a detached house, or one or more attached dwellings, each being a building, separated by a fire-resisting wall, including a row house, terrace house, town house or villa unit.
-Class 1b A boarding house, guest house, hostel or the like with a total area of all floors not exceeding 300 m 2 , and where not more than 12 reside, and is not located above or below another dwelling or another Class of building other than a private garage.
-Class 2 building containing 2 or more sole-occupancy units each being a eparate dwelling.
-Class 3 A residential building, other than a Class 1 or 2 building, which is a common place of long term or transient living for a number of unrelated persons.
-Example: boarding-house, hostel, backpacker's accommodation or residential part of a hotel, motel, school or detention centre.
-Class 4 A dwelling in a building that is Class 5, 6, 7, 8 or 9 if it is the only dwelling in the building.
-Class 5 An office building used for professional or commercial purposes, excluding buildings of Class 6, 7, 8 or 9.
+Class 1b A boarding house, guest house, hostel or the like with a total area of all floors not exceeding 300 m , and where not more than 12 reside, and is not located above or below another dwelling or another Ole see O Class of building other than a private garage.
+A building containing 2 or more sole-occupancy units each being a Class 2 , , Class 3 separate dwell Class 3 ial building, other than a Class 1 or 2 building, which is a lace of long term or transient living for a number of unrelated pers • rding-house, hostel, backpacker's accommodation or tial part of a hotel, motel, school or detention centre.
+Class 4 A dwelling in a building that is Class 5, 6, 7, 8 or 9 if it is the only dwelling in the Class 5 office building used for professional or commercial purposes, buildings of Class 6, 7, 8 or 9.
 Class 6 A shop or other building for the sale of goods by retail or the supply of services direct to the public.
 Example: café, restaurant, kiosk, hairdressers, showroom or service station.
 Class 7 Class 7a A building which is a carpark.
 Class 7b A building which is for storage or display of goods or produce for sale by wholesale.
-Class 8 production, as cleaning of goo ory, or a building in which a handicraft or process for the on, assembling, altering, repairing, packing, finishing, or of goods or produce is carried on for trade, sale or gain.
-Class 9 A building of a g of a public nature - Class 9a A health care building, including those parts of the building set aside as a laboratory.
+Class 8 A laboratory, of or a building in which a handicraft or process for the sembling, altering, repairing, packing, finishing, or cleaning of go goods or produce is carried on for trade, sale or gain.
+Class 9 public nature - Class 9a A health care building, including those parts of the building set aside as a laboratory.
 Class 9b An assembly building, including a trade workshop, laboratory or the like, in a primary or secondary school, but excluding any other parts of the building that are of another class.
 Class 9c An aged care building.
-Class 10 A non-habitabl e building or structure - Class 10a A private garage, carport, shed or the like.
+Class 3C An aged care building.
+Class 10 A non-habitable e building or structure - Class 10a A private garage, carport, shed or the like.
 Class 10b A structure being a fence, mast, antenna, retaining or free standing wall, swimming pool or the like.
 Class 10c A private bushfire shelter.